AlyssaQueener/ConMan2/README.md

 ### Installation and Preliminary Settings

-One the repository is cloned, navigate to `<...>/conman2/src/`.
+Once the repository is cloned, navigate to `<...>/conman2/src/`.
 This is the base directory of the application.

 The codebase acts as an intermediate server between an end-user and a running neo4j graph database.
 Therefore, please download and install the following products on your machine before continuing: